 Fishmongers long ago realized the public will accept previously neglected fish if they simply give it a new name.
 The most famous example being Chilean sea bass, which sounds way more tasty than Patagonian toothfish.
-When it comes to fish being marketed as sushi grade it is the same thing: fresh yellowfin tuna sounds good, but sashimi grade ahi sounds better.
+When it comes to fish being marketed as sushi grade it is the same thing: fresh yellowfin tuna sounds good but sashimi grade ahi sounds better.

 Although not all sushi contains raw fish, any fish that will be eaten raw must first be frozen and stored for at least a week at -4F.
 This FDA guideline is to ensure that these fish parasites and their eggs are killed off.

 Of course, these safety standards go right out the window, regardless of fish quality, if it is cross-contaminated with fish not prepared for sushi.
 Using the same cutting boards and knives, not changing food-prep gloves, even storing sushi and non-sushi fish together can all lead to contamination and sickness.

 I for one, love sushi but I will leave it up to the pros.
-I once treated a Japanese friend with raw bluefin that was caught only hours before.
-But my favorites are usually cooked or cured.
+I once treated a Japanese friend with raw bluefin that was caught only hours before, I’m not so sure I would do that today.
+My favorite sushi are usually cooked or cured anyway.
 My favorite is unagi, which is grilled eel.
 Unagi can only be served cooked because eel blood is toxic to humans.
-And even after talking about salmon parasites I love salmon nigiri, but I only get smoked salmon.
+Salmon parasites are on the rise, and I love salmon nigiri, but I only get smoked salmon.